 We offer aspiring artists, with diverse backgrounds and experiences, the opportunity to hone their artistic skills while working on our

-working on our 2D and CG animated television shows.
-We seek out talented design and story artists with
+2D and CG animated television shows.
+We seek out talented designers, painters, and story artists

-There are two creative avenues to pursue: The General Design Track and Storyboard Track.
+There are three creative avenues to pursue: General Design Track, Storyboard Track, and CG Generalist Track.

 Applicants that were not selected will be notified by the end of December.
 Please note: notification dates are subject to change.

-For consideration in the 2020 Artist Program, materials must be submitted together between July 1st and August 1st.
+For consideration in the Nick Artist Program, materials must be submitted together between July 1st and August 1st.

 Semi-finalists will be notified by the end of September

 Finalists will be notified by mid-October

-Chosen Artists will be notified by no later than the end of November 2019.
+Chosen Artists will be notified no later than the end of November